johanaarstein/dotlottie-player/README.md

 ## WordPress Plugin
 <img align="left" width="110" height="110" src="/.github/wpIcon.svg" />

-We've made a free WordPress plugin that works with Gutenberg Blocks, Elementor and Divi Builder: [AM LottiePlayer](https://wordpress.org/plugins/am-lottieplayer/).
+We've made a free WordPress plugin that works with Gutenberg Blocks, Elementor, Divi Builder and Flatsome UX Builder: [AM LottiePlayer](https://wordpress.org/plugins/am-lottieplayer/).
 It has all the functionality of this package, with a helpful user interface.

 It's also super lightweight – and only loads on pages where it's in use.